lvh/nocino/README.md

 encryption key, encrypted for a specific recipient using that recipient's RSA key.

-This packet does not have internal netstrings, because it is fixed-width (2 * 128 bits).

 ### RSA MAC key packet

 RSA encryption key packets contain the authentication key, encrypted for a specific recipient using that recipient's RSA key.

-This packet does not have internal netstrings, because it is fixed-width (1 * 128 bits).

 [fernet]: https://github.com/fernet/spec/